 - 1. We have already seen that variables and methods declared within a class may have different visibilities: - a) private accessible only to the methods of the class in which they are declared - b) (default none specified) accessible only to the methods of the class in which they were declared, and other classes in the same package - c) public accessible to the methods of any class - 2.
-The fourth and last visibility specifier is protected, which makes the item accessible to the methods of the class in which it is declared, any class in the same package, and any subclass (regardless of whether or not it is in the same package). - B. The super() constructor. - 1.
+The fourth and last visibility specifier is protected, which makes the item accessible to the methods of the class in which it is declared, any class in the same package, and any subclass (regardless of whether or not it is in the same package). - a) protected can be used with both instance variables and methods as well as with class variables and methods. - b) As the book pointed out, though, there is danger in making variables protected, because subclasses can then modify them in a way that may conflict with assumptions made in the base class.
+Nonetheless, protected instance variables are sometimes useful they just need to be used with caution. - c) There is no such problem, though, with protected methods or constants

+- B. The super() constructor. - 1.
 The very first thing that any constructor of a subclass must do is call the constructor of the immediate base class.
 This is done by using the keyword super, followed by a list of arguments that is appropriate to the superclass constructor.